-Now a second-year student at CCC, Logan is studying business administration in pursuit of a career in sports management at CCC.
+Logan studied business administration in pursuit of a career in sports management at CCC.
 Now, he's a graduating student.

 “When I was a senior in high school and when I first started college, I didn’t know what I wanted to do.
 The classes I took here and the people I’ve met have helped me figure out what I want to do in the future,” Logan said.

 Logan’s love for sports can be attributed to his athletic involvement in middle school and high school.
 His name was on rosters for baseball, hockey, football, track, and basketball.